coleslaw-org/coleslaw/docs/hacking.md

 probably `pushnew` a plist onto the config key in their `enable` function.
 This has been implemented on the branch `user-defined-routing`.

+### New Content Type: Pages!

+Many users have requested a content type PAGE, for static pages.
+It should be a pretty straightforward subclass of CONTENT with the necessary methods: `render`, `page-url` and `publish`.
+It could have a `url` slot with `page-url` as a reader to allow arbitrary layout on the site.
+The big question is how to handle templating and how indexes or other content should link to it.

+### New Content Type: Shouts!

+I've also toyed with the idea of a content type called a SHOUT, which would be used primarily to reference or embed other content, sort of a mix between a retweet and a del.icio.us bookmark.
+We encounter plenty of great things on the web.
+Most of mine winds up forgotten in browser tabs or stored on twitter's servers.
+It would be cool to see SHOUTs as a plugin, probably with a dedicated SHOUT-INDEX, and some sort of oEmbed/embed.ly/noembed support.

 ### Better Content Types

 Creating a new content type is both straightforward and doable as a